 - Students who score at least 5700 points are named Senior Scholars.
 They receive medallions, mention in a district press release, and recognition in the graduation ceremony and program.

-- A student may submit valid SAT retake scores through April 1st of his/her Senior year.
+- A student may submit valid SAT retake scores through April 1st of their Senior year.

 Freshman, Sophomore and Junior scholars will use the same criteria listed above, however the PSAT assessment score will be used in place of the SAT score.
 These students will be recognized annually during the fall academic awards ceremony.